Rigshospitalet-KFNM/DicomNode/README.md

 This library contains modules to set up a dicom SCP optimized for a data pipeline.
 A number of tutorials can be found in the tutorial folder.

-I recommend looking in the [createPipeline.md](tutorials/CreatePipeline.md) for first look
+I recommend reading the [createPipeline.md](tutorials/CreatePipeline.md) document first.

-Then look at an example in the examples folder [example](examples/plusOneNode.py)
+After this look through a couple of examples for instance: [plusOneNode](examples/plusOneNode.py) The library contains a bunch of classes for common problems, consider looking through the [ClassesOverview.md](tutorials/ClassOverview.md) to determine if there's something that could help you.

-To gain a good overview of the different classes, look at [ClassesOverview.md](tutorials/ClassOverview.md)
+The classes can be configured in different ways.
+Look through [ConfigurationOverview.md](tutorials/ConfigurationOverview.md) to see the flexibility of the classes.

 ## Tests